 I remember getting my first pair of glasses when I was 12 years old.
-I left the store the day I picked up my glasses and was shocked at how clear I could see everything.
+I left the store the day I picked them up and was shocked at how clear I could see everything.
 I was able to see every leaf on the trees outside.
 They were green blurs before, but with glasses I was able to see every vein and ridge.
 It was amazing to me how beautiful the world was when everything was in focus.

-About 10 years ago I had LASIK surgery to surgically correct my vision so I wouldn’t have to wear glasses any longer.
+About 10 years ago I had surgery to correct my vision so I wouldn’t have to wear glasses any longer.
 That was another wonderful moment because I no longer had to deal with fogged up glasses on humid days or raindrops on rainy days.
 Everything was beautiful once again but without the need of a pair of glasses to help me out.

-Sometimes just trying to read an email or text message becomes an impossible task to complete.
+Sometimes just trying to read an email or a text message becomes an impossible task to complete.
 When that happens, I’m thankful that technology exists today to read them out loud for me.
 You never realize how important your eyesight is until you lose it.

 Try your best to not lose focus on today by looking at the past and dwelling on all the things you used to be able to do.
 Regardless of your progression or where you are at in life today, your disability has not taken away your ability to live.
 Pause and think on that.

 Don’t let your can’t do affect your can do.
 You can still do a lot of things, you just might be doing them differently than you did in times past.
 Be grateful for the things you can do.
-You’d be amazed at just how long of a list that actually is.
+You’ll be amazed at just how long of a list that actually is.
 I believe in you!